 - Change the filters regularly.
 Dirty filters restrict air flow, reducing efficiency and can cause the system to work harder.
 Disposable fiberglass filters should be replaced; electrostatic or electronic filters need to be cleaned according to manufacturer specifications.

-- Schedule a heating system inspection with BGE HOME.
-Our comprehensive 13-point heating system inspection will ensure your heating system is ready for the season.
+- Schedule a heating system tune-up with BGE HOME.
+Our comprehensive 21-point heating system efficiency tune-up will ensure your heating system is ready for the season.